About CAELIX

 CAELIX is published as open research and open code.

-The aim is not to present a finished cosmology wrapped in velvet, but to expose a working testbed that others can inspect, rerun, criticise and extend.
-If something survives that treatment, then it may be worth keeping.
-If it does not, that is part of the result as well.
+The aim is not to present a finished cosmology wrapped in velvet.
+It is to expose a working testbed that can be inspected, rerun, criticised and extended.
+If a result survives that treatment, it earns its place.
+If it does not, the failure is part of the work.